bryanhunter/cqrs-with-erlang/README.md

-cqrs-with-erlang
+CQRS with Erlang
 ================

-Resources for the CQRS with Erlang talk
+Resources for the CQRS with Erlang talk.
+There is a **branch** for each conference or event where that content was presented.